vacp2p/rfc-index/vac/raw/mix.md

 #### 2.3 Incentives

-To publish an anonymous libp2p message (_e.g.,_ GossipSub, Ping, etc.), nodes must run a mix node instance.
+To publish an anonymous libp2p message (_e.g.,_ GossipSub, Ping, etc.), nodes MUST run a mix node instance.
 This requirement serves as an incentive for nodes to participate in the mix network, as it allows them to benefit from the anonymity features while also contributing to the network's overall anonymity and robustness.